MicrosoftDocs/sdk-api/sdk-api-src/content/mgm/nf-mgm-mgmgroupenumerationstart.md

 ---
 UID: NF:mgm.MgmGroupEnumerationStart
 title: MgmGroupEnumerationStart function (mgm.h)
 description: The MgmGroupEnumerationStart function obtains an enumeration handle that is later used to obtain the list of groups that have been joined.
-After the client obtains the handle, it should use the MgmGroupEnumerationGetNext function to enumerate the groups.
+After the client obtains the handle, it should use the MgmGroupEnumerationGetNext function to enumerate the groups.helpviewer_keywords: ["ALL_SOURCES","ANY_SOURCE","MgmGroupEnumerationStart","MgmGroupEnumerationStart function [RAS]","_mpr_mgmgroupenumerationstart","mgm/MgmGroupEnumerationStart","rras.mgmgroupenumerationstart"]
 old-location: rras\mgmgroupenumerationstart.htm
 tech.root: RRAS
 ms.assetid: 926f4055-becb-4c99-afd2-2d2822626f24